Overnight airstrikes on the Gaza Strip have killed nine militants, Hamas says, as it promises to reap revenge for the deaths.

 Mr Netanyahu said at a government meeting on Sunday that Israel must act “with composure and responsibly" and not with “militancy or rashness,” the Jerusalem Post reports.

-Israeli soldiers gather at a military staging area The mother of the murdered Palestinian teenager said the arrests of the Israelis gave little solace.
+The mother of the murdered Palestinian teenager said the arrests of the Israelis gave little solace.

 “I don’t have any peace in my heart, even if they captured who they say killed my son,” the boy's mother, Suha, said.

 “They’re only going to ask them questions and then release them.
 What’s the point?”